-All religions and spiritual practices have one purpose: To relieve our suffering and give us hope.
+All religions and spiritual practices have two purposes: 1) To relieve our suffering and 2) give us hope.
 Buddhism is no different, teaching us that all we need to do is awaken to reality and we will be free and at ease.
 However, as Buddhists we sometimes emphasize “relieving suffering” and leave it unsaid that, after being freed from your suffering, you will perceive things in a way that gives you hope, inspiration, and solace.
 The Buddhist teaching of suchness arose a couple hundred years after the Buddha, at least in part to address the need some of us feel to hear descriptions of the positive aspect of reality from the beginning of our practice.

 Two Ways to Describe the Absolute Aspect of Reality